DiogoMoreiraLins/forms-rules-page/README.md

 # forms-rules-page
-Functional mockup for the A/B test on the Rule Screen of the Forms Builder;
-Using metal JS and Soy;
+Functional mockup for the A/B test on the Rule Screen of the Forms Builder, using metal JS and Soy

 ## Setup